Frequentare

 Finally, you also need to obtain 6 credits from knowledge of a third language, which will be registered in your transcript of records as AAF2007 OTHER LANGUAGE SKILLS.
 While the credits can only be registered, upon booking through Infostud, in your third year, you may still gain the relevant knowledge earlier.

 Language certificates are accepted only if they refer to languages other than your mother tongue and/or a second official language of your country of origin.
-In case you got a different citizenship before enrolling to Global Humanities, the language of your adoptive country is equalled to your country of origin and therefore cannot be used to get the credits of Other Language Skills.
+In case you got a different citizenship before enrolling to Global Humanities, the language of your adoptive country is equated to your country of origin and therefore cannot be used to get the credits of Other Language Skills.

-English is accepted only in case the last level certified is higher than the entry level submitted during the enrolment process (i.e. if your entry level was B1 you can present a certificate attesting an higher language level, like B2, C1 etc.; in no case the same certificate used to fulfill the admission requirements can be also used to get the credits of Other Language Skills).
+English is accepted only in case the last level certified is higher than the entry level submitted during the enrolment process (i.e. if your entry level was B1 you can present a certificate attesting a higher language level, like B2, C1 etc.; in no case the same certificate used to fulfill the admission requirements can be also used to get the credits of Other Language Skills).
 Any level is accepted, provided it specifies your CEFR level and has been awarded following a final exam.

 All certificates must be in pdf format, named exclusively with your surname and first name and uploaded here.
 Once submitted, a certificate cannot be employed again to obtain other credits.